 Confused?
 Choose the best of both worlds!!

 While using an outsourcing agent has its own merits there are disastrous drawbacks as well.
 Neither gains leverage over the other and ultimately the company is the only one at a loss being unable to make a decision.
-A better solution for this problem would be using computer based call center software!
+A better solution for this problem would be using hosted call center software!

 This enables you to have an enhanced skilled global workforce at highly affordable prices.
 Software based phones have many other features embedded as well that enables a call center to work with maximized efficiency!